Our solutions for material characterization

 Creaming, sedimentation, agglomeration, aggregation, and coalescence of even highly concentrated formulations are detected, at a very early stage, without dilution nor stress.
 Stability kinetics analysis is provided for an efficient and reliable analysis of samples and to help evaluate the overall quality of formulations a Turbiscan stability Index can be calculated - quantifying the destabilization with a single number.

 SMLS is the only technique of stability analysis to offer the advantage of working in concentrated media: It is well adapted for working without dilution and without stress over a wide particle size range: 10 nm - 1 mm at high concentrations (up to 95% v:v).

-TURBISCAN® technology is the perfect solution for a complete analysis and understanding of real life destabilization phenomena.
-Indeed, stability of colloidal dispersions depends on many parameters (size, concentration, charges, rheology…).
+TURBISCAN® technology is the perfect solution for a complete analysis and understanding of real-life destabilization phenomena.
+Indeed, the stability of colloidal dispersions depends on many parameters (size, concentration, charges, rheology…).
 Techniques such as zeta potential, particle size, conductivity or rheology provide useful but limited information to one parameter and do not characterize the overall stabilityRead more

 > Migration analysis